 Pathwaves: female and non-binary focused Berlin production camp

 Pathwaves is an initiative that was founded in 2019 to support the development of female and non-binary producers and engineers.
-Jane Arnison, our Music Production Course Leader here at BIMM Institute Berlin, created Pathwaves after recognising that something needed to happen to try and disrupt the status quo.
+Jane Arnison, our Music Production Course Leader here at BIMM University Berlin, created Pathwaves after recognising that something needed to happen to try and disrupt the status quo.